azsk/AzTS-docs/02-Monitoring security using AzTS/README.md

 ![capture Workspace ID](../Images/13_TSS_LAWS_AgentManagement.png)

 **(b)** There are 2 PowerBI templates leveraged as of now: <br/>
 1) Compliance dashboard which can be used to get insights about controls compliance details for subscriptions getting scanned with AzTS.
-Download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityReport.pbit?raw=1) for compliance dahboard (for Gov subs use template from [here](../TemplateFiles/TenantSecurityReport.Gov.pbit?raw=1)) to your local machine.<br/>
+Download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityReport.pbit?raw=1) for compliance dashboard (for Gov subs use template from [here](../TemplateFiles/TenantSecurityReport.Gov.pbit?raw=1)) to your local machine.<br/>
 2) Inventory dashboard which contains detailed inventory for resources and Secure Score for subscriptions being scanned.
 Download and copy the PowerBI template file from [here](../TemplateFiles/TenantSecurityInventoryReport.pbit?raw=1) for inventory dashboard. <br/>
 **Note:** Secure Score related details in Inventory dashboard will be blank in case Microsoft Defender for Cloud is not enabled for subscriptions being scanned.